RobTillaart/AD520X/README.md

 Arduino library for SPI AD5204 and AD5206 digital potentiometers

+Should work for the AD840x series too (not tested).

 ## Description

 The library is still experimental as not all functionality is tested (enough).